-- The mortality assumption used for this valuation, as described in appendix 11, results in longer assumed life expectancy than the assumption adopted at the previous valuation. - The assumption for CPI inflation has been reduced from 0.7% pa below RPI inflation to 1.0% pa below RPI inflation. - The assumption regarding salary increases has remained at 1.2% pa above CPI price inflation.
-This is equivalent to 0.2% pa above RPI compared to 0.5% pa above RPI price inflation assumed in 2013. - An ill-health reserve of £1m within the LRS has been removed.
+- The mortality assumption used for this valuation results in a slightly lower assumed life expectancy than the assumption adopted at the previous valuation. - The assumption for CPI inflation has been increased from 1.0% pa below RPI inflation to 0.8% pa below RPI inflation. - The assumption regarding salary increases has reduced from 1.2% pa above CPI price inflation to 0.5% pa above CPI price inflation.
+This only affects Employers still open to future accrual. - For pensioner members 80% are assumed to be married or have a spouse/civil partner/dependant at retirement or earlier death rather than 80% assumed to have a spouse or civil partner as at the valuation date.